-Facing foreclosure in Illinois?
-Start by reading this guide, then contact Vantage Group Legal for immediate help.
+Facing foreclosure?
+Start by reading this guide to Illinois foreclosure law, then contact Vantage Group Legal for immediate help.

 However, the most productive result is understanding the Illinois foreclosure process and seeking immediate help from an established legal service with expertise in Illinois foreclosure law.